Avellb2c/origin-instavell/README.md

 # origin-instavell
- Easy selector drivers and applications for automation of instalation from server or local directory on WINDOWS only
+Easy selector drivers and applications for automation of instalation from server or local directory on WINDOWS only Download all the project and run the main.py to begin...!